Yorivel/Dynamic-Wardrobe/docs/configuration.md

 ---
-description: User-editable config files for region mappings and modded apartments
+description: User-editable config files for region mappings, apartments, and clubs
 ---

 # User Configuration

-Dynamic Wardrobe includes two config files you can customize to fit your setup.
-Both live in the `UserConfig/` folder and are plain Redscript — no coding experience needed, just follow the examples.
+Dynamic Wardrobe includes three config files you can customize to fit your setup.
+All live in the `UserConfig/` folder and are plain Redscript — no coding experience needed, just follow the examples.

 {% hint style="warning" %}
 **Back up before updating the mod.** These files are overwritten when you install a new version.
-Save copies of `UserConfig/ContextMap.reds` and `UserConfig/CustomApartments.reds` before updating.
+Save copies of `UserConfig/ContextMap.reds`, `UserConfig/CustomApartments.reds`, and `UserConfig/CustomPlaces.reds` before updating.
 {% endhint %}

 {% content-ref url="context-map.md" %}